Skip to main content

 AI is not intelligence.
-It is a communication shift.
-Understanding this reframe is how teams adapt, filter noise, and focus on what matters.
+It is a communication shift, a new paradigm to program machines simply by talking to them.
+Using this mental model will reframe how teams adapt, filter noise, and focus on what matters.

 In this article